The Round Barn Theatre: 2016 Season Tickets

 Links to The Round Barn Theatre's Features

-Twenty seven years of Plain and Fancy, the magnificent round barn, Theme Dinners
+Twenty nine years of Plain and Fancy, the magnificent round barn, Theme Dinners

-The season which runs from April 15th through December 31st will include nearly 400 performances in typical six week runs making it the busiest stage in Indiana.
-The popular Second Stage productions will return with the Pulitzer Prize winning parable, Doubt, and Godspell with return to Amish Acres for the first time since our inaugural repertory season in 1996, but this time it will find a new home in the rustic Locke Township Meeting House.
-The usual compliment of Theatre for Young Audience performances and summer acting camps will round out the 2015 season.
+The season runs from April 13th through December 31st and will include nearly 400 performances in typical six week runs making it the busiest stage in Indiana.
+The popular Second Stage productions will return with The 39 Steps.
+The usual complement of Theatre for Young Audience productions and summer acting camps, will "Round" out the 2016 season.

 Buy one or more adult season subscriptions, and get free season tickets for all of the kids (6-11) in the family free!
 Grandparents may get up to four grandchildren season tickets free!
 Call (800) 800-4942 for your Free Season Tickets for Kids.